Download Bio from PDF

 Following the example of her father and mother, Craddick has been drawn to public service and politics.
 As president of a grassroots advocacy firm, she took the lead on work in coalition building in the public policy arena and development and implementation of issue strategies.

-Christi serves her community as an active member of organizations including the State Bar of Texas, University of Texas Liberal Arts Alumni Advisory Council, Southern States Energy Board, and Dell Children’s Medical Center Foundation.
+Christi serves her community as a member of organizations including the State Bar of Texas, University of Texas Liberal Arts Alumni Advisory Council, Southern States Energy Board, The National Petroleum Council and Dell Children’s Medical Center Foundation.
 Christi resides in Austin with her daughter, Catherine, and is an active member of St. Austin’s Catholic Church.